Eyewear that protects your child's eyes

 When shopping for safety glasses and protective eyewear, let your child choose the style he or she prefers (as long as it provides the eye protection they need).

-Swim goggles with polycarbonate lenses protect your child's eyes from pool chemicals, water-borne microorganisms and the sun's UV rays.
+Swim goggles with polycarbonate lenses can protect your child's eyes from pool chemicals, water-borne microorganisms and the sun's UV rays.
 You can even get them with prescription lenses.

 Seek the advice of a professional optician to make sure the eyewear fits well and provides the amount of protection needed for the sports and activities your child participates in.